On this page:

-In 2014 Environment Protection Authority Victoria (EPA) and the Department of Environment, Water, Land & Planning (DELWP) commenced a review of the two State Environment Protection Policies for noise (the noise SEPPs):
+In 2014 Environment Protection Authority Victoria (EPA) and the Department of Environment, Land, Water and Planning (DELWP) commenced a review of the two State Environment Protection Policies for noise (the noise SEPPs):

 - State Environment Protection Policy (Control of Noise from Industry, Commerce and Trade) No. N-1